score-spec/docs/content/en/docs/Get started/dependencies.md

     image: busybox
 ```

-One last step is to ensure there is a compose `db` service definition.
+Ensure there is a Docker-Compose database service definition.
-Common place to store non-score defined configuration and resources is a root `compose.yaml` file:
+A common place to store non-Score defined configuration and resources is a root `compose.yaml` file.

 ```yaml
 services: